rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 addresses of your name servers to the **resolv.conf** file.
 You can see if a DNS server has an IPv6 address by performing the following steps:

-1. Use `host` to get the name of the server:
+1. Use the following `host` command to get the domain name of the server (substitute your DNS server IP address):

        $ host 72.3.128.240
        240.128.3.72.in-addr.arpa domain name pointer cachens1.dfw1.rackspace.com.